rawandahmad698/pyCFSolver/README.md

 ### Precompiled binaries

 Precompiled binaries are not currently available for v3.
-Please see https://github.com/FlareSolverr/FlareSolverr/issues/660 for updates, or below for instructions of how to build FlareSolverr from source code.
+Please see https://github.com/FlareSolverr/FlareSolverr/issues/660 for updates, or below for instructions of how to build pyCFSolver from source code.

 ### From source code